wengison/wengison/README.md

 - 👋 Hi, I’m @wengison.
 - 🌱 I’m currently learning javascript.
-- 📫 How to reach me venglar01@gmail.com / vengi.ho@seznam.cz
+- 📫 How to reach me venglar01@gmail.com

 <!---
 wengison/wengison is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.